Give your employees the confidence to return to work

 By exploring lease data, you might predict future capacity and achieve standards compliance.
 Or you may drill into your maintenance data for insights that will reduce operations costs and simplify service delivery…

-[Admin: This post is related to the 11.15.16 post about the IBM TRIRIGA Connector for Watson Analytics overview.]
+[Admin: As of 2020, IBM Watson Analytics is no longer supported.
+It was replaced by IBM Cognos Analytics.
+This post is related to the 11.15.16 post about the IBM TRIRIGA Connector for Watson Analytics overview.]

 When learning about new technologies and tools, it often helps to get one’s hands just a little bit dirty and see what really makes them work.
 That’s the idea behind the new Bootcamp labs at IBM InterConnect 2017, March 19-23 in Las Vegas.